 Notice that we used Theorem (6) in the proof of Theorem (8).
 That's okay.
-We're allowed to use anything that came before, as long as we don't create any circles.
+The only thing we're not allowed to do is to create circles in the logic.
+As long as we only cite theorems with smaller numbers then we won't create any circles.